| September 28, 1996 Knight Ridder/Tribune News Service

 former government.
 He did it with the worst possible timing

+for Israel.''
 Because Netanyahu's inner circle in the government is so

 tightly controlled _ even several senior advisers have extremely